kremnik/singleton-decorator/README.md

 The `singleton` class is a decorator class.
 Its task is to add the `Singleton` class to the list of base classes of the decorated class.
 As a result, because the `Singleton`'s metaclass is `MetaSingleton`, the decorated class inherits this metaclass and becomes a singleton.

+### Be careful with ABC and ABCMeta

+Do not use this decorator if you are using `ABC` class or `ABCMeta` metaclass, as a "singletoned" class can only be created if the metaclass of this class is `type`.

 ## Usage

 ```python